Discover North Park with Colorado's Fly Fishing Specialists

 Welcome to the North Park Anglers’ fishing report!
 We are officially open for the season!

-Spring is finally arriving in North Park!
-The North Platte and Meadow Streams are now open for the season, and the Buttes, Lake John, and all our lakes are beginning to crack along the edges.
-We have many options for anglers in April this year.
+Spring is here in North Park!
+The North Platte and Meadow Streams are all open and fishable, although the conditions are day to day and river to river with snowmelt and irrigation.
+The Buttes, Lake John, and all our lakes have all been iced off for a couple weeks and are fishing great.
+We have many good options for anglers in May this year.
 We hope to see you soon!

 Please read further for more detailed info on our fisheries.